Skip to content

 1. Visualization

-Our thoughts have a powerful impact on our emotional state.
-When you’re feeling anxious, often the worried thoughts that come up end up making anxiety even worse.
+Thoughts strongly affect emotions.
+When anxious, worried thoughts often worsen anxiety.
 The opposite is true as well – thinking of something positive or calming can have a calming impact on how you feel.
-Using visualization techniques is one way to do this, by refocusing your mind on something you find relaxing or peaceful.
+Visualization techniques help refocus your mind on relaxing or peaceful images.

 Can you bring up an image of a calming nature scene, such as a beach or the mountains?
 Focus on this place and envision it with all of your senses.
 Bring the picture up in your mind and notice what sounds you would hear, what smells you would notice, or what sensations you would feel.
 Practicing this is known as visualization, or a guided imagery meditation for anxiety, and it has been shown to be an effective exercise for decreasing anxiety.1